-Winnebago County Health Department COVID-19 Trend Graphs from Data Summaries
+Winnebago County Health Department COVID-19 Trend Graphs from Data Summaries July 22, 2021 - Cases are rising again

-July 15, 2021

 Background Information

 Graphs in the weekly data summaries have been shortened to show the most recent data.
 Select graphs and data spanning the entirety of the COVID-19 pandemic can be found in this document.
 Please see the weekly data summaries for data on the past two weeks.
 A person is counted as a confirmed COVID-19 case if they had a positive confirmatory laboratory test (for example, polymerase chain reaction (PCR) tests or nucleic acid amplification tests (NAT) that detect genetic material of SARS-CoV-2, the virus that causes COVID-19).
 Antigen positive tests are counted as probable cases.